UNGlobalPulse/UNGP-settlement-modelling/docs/source/data_inputs.rst

 of files as there are defaults set in the code where appropriate.
 In addition, each file is expected to be confingured in a certain way to be read in by the necessary functions.
-The structure of the data folder, the minimum input requirements will be covered here.
+The structure of the data folder and the minimum input requirements will be covered here.

-**Note:** This covers the contents of the ``camp_data`` folder and does not cover configuration changes which could also be considered as `input` data.
-See the

 The default data folder setup is as follows::